igoresso/aduncrypt/README.md

 | 5053 | TCP/UDP  | Internal | Unbound DNS resolver                    |
 | 5353 | TCP/UDP  | Internal | DNSCrypt-proxy                          |

+**Note**: The quadlet configuration doesn't expose port 3000.
+Complete the initial AdGuard Home setup using the compose method first, then switch to quadlet for production deployment.

 ### Optional Ports

-The following ports are commented out in `compose.yml` but can be enabled as needed:
+The following ports are commented out in `compose.yml` but can be enabled as needed.
+For quadlet users, add them to your `aduncrypt.container` file using `PublishPort=` directives:

 | Port | Protocol | Service       | Description                   |
 | ---- | -------- | ------------- | ----------------------------- |